py-why/EconML/doc/spec/api.rst

             Parameters:
             Y: (n × d_y) matrix of outcomes for each sample
             T: (n × d_t) matrix of treatments for each sample
-            X: optional (n × d_x) matrix of features for each sample
+            X: (n × d_x) matrix of features for each sample, optional
-            W: optional (n × d_w) matrix of controls for each sample
+            W: (n × d_w) matrix of controls for each sample, optional
-            Z: optional (n × d_z) matrix of instruments for each sample
+            Z: (n × d_z) matrix of instruments for each sample, optional
-            inference: optional string, `Inference` instance, or None Method for performing inference.
+            inference: str or `Inference` instance, optional
+                Method for performing inference.
 All estimators support 'bootstrap' (or an instance of `BootstrapInference`), some support other methods as well.
             '''